Spring Garden Revival

 Protecting Marblehead's Urban Forest Through Sustainable Pruning & Community Stewardship

-Sustainable pruning in Marblehead supports tree longevity, reduces disease transmission, and enhances storm resilience.
-Municipal goals include achieving 30-40% canopy coverage, increasing species diversity, and supporting climate adaptation through carbon sequestration and urban heat island reduction.
-Community involvement is vital: residents can participate in volunteer workshops, citizen science tree inventories, and Arbor Day events.
-Long-term planning addresses succession for aging trees and integrates with climate action and green infrastructure initiatives.
-Collaboration with environmental organizations and the Marblehead Development & Planning Department ensures a healthy urban forest for future generations.
+Sustainable pruning practices in Marblehead promote tree longevity, reduce disease transmission, and enhance storm resilience.
+The town’s urban forest contributes to canopy coverage targets (30-40%), supports species diversity, and provides ecosystem services such as stormwater management and wildlife habitat.
+Community involvement is encouraged through volunteer workshops, citizen science tree inventories, and Arbor Day events.
+Long-term planning includes succession strategies for aging trees, climate adaptation, and integration with green infrastructure and sustainability initiatives.
+Collaboration with local organizations and regional partners strengthens urban forest health.

 Marblehead Development & Planning Department